 Primary duties: Respiratory therapists work with patients who have difficulty breathing.
 They assess and treat dysfunction of the lungs and provide patient care for all ages.
 They may also provide emergency care in cases of drowning, heart attack or shock.

 - Connecting patients who can’t breathe on their own to ventilators, and ensuring patients are receiving the proper amount and flow of oxygen

 - Assessing patients’ respiratory needs by administering diagnostic tests, such as measuring patients’ lung capacity or analyzing blood samples to determine oxygen and carbon dioxide levels.

 Performing appropriate treatments and teaching breathing exercises to help patients breathe easier

 Read more: Learn About Being a Respiratory Therapist

 Primary duties: Construction managers work with architects and engineers on residential, commercial or federal construction projects.
 The main responsibility of the construction manager is to assess what building materials will be necessary to complete a project and then secure the needed materials.

-Construction managers need to use analytical and problem-solving skills to evaluate blueprints and provide a time and cost estimate for project completion.
-They need to have exemplary leadership skills to head their team of construction workers and have excellent customer service skills to form strong relationships with clients.
+Construction managers use analytical and problem-solving skills to evaluate blueprints and provide time and cost estimates for project completion.
+They need to have exemplary leadership skills to manage construction teams and have excellent customer service skills to form strong relationships with clients.

 They are also responsible for: